This guide provides answers to questions that are often asked about the Adobe Experience Platform Web SDK.

 Modern and ready for the future: The Web SDK and its connection to the Experience Edge Network has enabled Adobe to significantly modernize how Adobe deals with data collection, personalization, consent and the future of 3rd party cookies.
 (It enables a first party domain, managed by Adobe.)

 Time-to-value: Adobe has worked hard (and will continue) to make it as easy as possible to deploy the Web SDK via Experience Platform Launch and map client-side data to XDM.
 After that work is done, all other Adobe solutions and Adobe Experience Platform services can be turned on or off server-side.
-For example, if you are using this for Adobe Analytics and you want to turn on Target or Experience Platform, you can simply flip a toggle on the Experience Edge configuration and light up those use cases.
+For example, if you are using this for Adobe Analytics and you want to turn on Target or Experience Platform, you can simply flip a toggle on the Datastream configuration and light up those use cases.

 Alloy is the code name for Adobe Experience Platform Web SDK.
 It is used within the SDK’s source code and filename, though Adobe Experience Platform Web SDK is the official name.